 Prechter Bipolar Genetics Repository

-The Prechter Bipolar Genetics Repository (PBGR) was established in March of 2007 to give researchers the tools to study and conquer bipolar illness.
-The Prechter Program's repository is the nation's largest privately-funded bipolar genetics repository and holds DNA samples from people who have been diagnosed with bipolar disorder as well as healthy individuals.
+The Prechter Bipolar Genetics Repository (PBGR) was established in March of 2007 to give researchers the tools to study bipolar illness.
+The PBGR is the nation's largest privately-funded bipolar genetics repository.
+It holds DNA samples from people who have been diagnosed with bipolar disorder and undiagnosed control individuals.

-The University of Michigan is collaborating on this effort with our independently approved partner sites: Johns Hopkins, Penn State, Stanford and Weill Cornell Universities.
-The investigators have worked to collect phenotypic information, or observable traits, and DNA on thousands of bipolar individuals and control participants.
-The PBGR also holds additional data and biological material on a subset of these participants, including imaging data, electrophysiology, nutrition, stem cells, sleep, and medication data.
-The repository data has a richness unlike any other collection of bipolar research data in the world.
+The University of Michigan collaborated on this effort with independently approved partner sites: Johns Hopkins, Penn State, Stanford, and Weill Cornell Universities.
+The investigators have collected phenotypic information (observable traits) and DNA on thousands of bipolar individuals and undiagnosed (non-bipolar disorder) participants.
+The PBGR also contains additional data and biological material on a subset of these participants, including imaging, electrophysiology, nutrition, stem cells, sleep, and medication data.
+The repository data is unlike any other collection of bipolar research data globally.

-The PBGR is a vitally important tool to rapidly accelerate genetic research, one of the most significant areas of study today.
+The PBGR is a vitally important tool to rapidly accelerate genetic research, one of today's most significant areas of study.

 University of Michigan Medical School Central Biorepository (CBR)

-In January 2016, the Prechter Longitudinal Study of Bipolar Disorder began to store biospecimens in the world-class, UMMS Central Biorepository.
-The Central Biorepository provides a standardized and accredited system to safely process, store and distribute biospecimens, along with associated clinical data, that have been donated for research.
-The quality and accessibility of these samples and the accompanying data will enhance and inform basic, clinical and translation research in bipolar disorder in this country and across the globe.
+In January 2016, the Prechter Longitudinal Study of Bipolar Disorder began to store biospecimens in the world-class UMMS Central Biorepository.
+The Central Biorepository provides a standardized and accredited system to safely process, store and distribute biospecimens, along with associated clinical data donated for research.
+The quality and accessibility of these samples and the accompanying data enhance basic, clinical, and translational research in bipolar disorder in the United States and across the world.